Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 This essential nutrient works closely with other minerals, including iron.
 Key for normal growth and development, manganese has an important role in the synthesis of nutrients like cholesterol, carbohydrates and proteins.

-Manganese is an essential trace mineral that is naturally present is many foods and available as a supplement.
+Manganese is an essential trace mineral that is naturally present in many foods and available as a supplement.
 The body needs very small amounts of manganese in order to serve its functions.

-Concentrated in the mitochondria of cells, manganese is found in the bone, liver, pancreas and kidney cells.
-A cofactor for many enzymes, manganese is active in amino acid, cholesterol, glucose, and carbohydrate metabolism.
+Concentrated in the mitochondria of cells, it is found in bone, liver, pancreas and kidney cells.
+A co-factor for many enzymes, manganese is active in amino acid, cholesterol, glucose, and carbohydrate metabolism.

 Wherever it is found, iron (which helps create hemoglobin and carry oxygen throughout the body) is usually also present.